ExpediaGroup/styx/README.md

 as a stand-alone application, or as a platform to build custom networking applications.
 It is non-blocking, fully asynchronous and event driven therefore very scalable.

+### A Quick Release Note

+New Styx 1.0 is coming soon.
+The `master` branch is now following a bleeding edge, soon to be released Styx 1.0.

+Styx 0.7 code is in `styx-0.7` branch.
+It is in maintenance mode and will be receiving bug fixes only.

+Follow the [Styx Wiki](https://github.com/HotelsDotCom/styx/wiki) for latest developments.

+### Features

 Styx Proxies HTTP requests to a configurable set of *Backend Services* typically a cluster of web servers (multiple origins) or load balancers (e.g. AWS ELB).